 Waterproof fabric has been around for a long time; so long in fact that most of us never stop to consider what life would be like without it.
-Take a moment to consider what a boating trip, walking the dog on a drizzly day or working on a construction site in March would be like without some form of waterproof material?
+Here at Dickies Workwear, we pride ourselves on manufacturing quality waterproof workwear and clothing, from waterproof overalls for work to waterproof trousers for camping and hiking.
+But take a moment to consider what a boating trip, walking the dog on a drizzly day or working on a construction site in March would be like without some form of waterproof material?
 In the following guide we bring you a brief history of the material, as well as a short exposé on how to make fabric waterproofing.

 Essentially waterproof fabric is any material that has been treated; allowing it to repel water while still letting vapour pas through.
 According to Innovation for Extremes the first attempts art waterproof clothing was made by the Aleut American Indians who used dried seal or whale intestines which they sealed with animal glues to create kamleikas (a kind of semi-transparent rain coat).